Quick Answer

 - Screening areas (airports, stations)

-If signs say No Photos, follow them.
+If signs say No Photos, take them seriously.

 Filming vs Taking Photos